Introduction

 Key Considerations:

-• Shipping terms (FOB vs. DDP)—FOB places risk on buyer once goods are shipped, while DDP includes all duties and delivery costs
+- Shipping terms (FOB vs. DDP)—FOB places risk on the buyer once goods are shipped, while DDP includes all duties and delivery costs

 Hidden costs often aren't reflected in FOB prices.